The Insight You Never Apply Is Just Entertainment

 The Self-Improvement Trap

-Researchers examined the 50 top-selling self-help books on anxiety, depression, and personal challenges.
-What they found should give every self-improvement junkie pause: only 24% provided any guidance on how readers could measure their progress.
+Researchers examined the 50 top-selling self-help books on anxiety, depression, and trauma.
+What they found is worth sitting with: only 24% provided any guidance on how readers could measure their progress.
 Just 34% addressed long-term solutions rather than offering temporary emotional boosts.

-Most self-help content is designed to make you feel something—inspired, motivated, hopeful—not to help you do something.
-The emotional hit of consuming insight feels remarkably similar to the emotional hit of applying it.
-Your brain struggles to tell the difference.
+Much of self-help content is designed to make us feel something—inspired, motivated, hopeful—more than it's designed to help us do something.
+The emotional satisfaction of consuming insight can feel remarkably similar to the satisfaction of applying it.
+Our brains don't always distinguish between the two.

 What Actually Works